A hundred years of Johnston – the iconic typeface of the London Underground

 The development of modern cities and transport systems called for new tools to help people negotiate urban life: new technologies for finding our way, new systems for naming, new rules to preserve order and avoid accidents – and, of course, new visual forms to communicate all of these things.
 Every city has tackled these tasks in a slightly different way, and London made progress thanks to the efforts of many different people.

 For instance, in 1854, physician John Snow mapped the cholera epidemic in London.
 Not only did he manage to locate the source of the outbreak (a water pump in Soho), his designs also helped those in power to understand the needs of the people.
-His maps were consulted during the development of crucial sanitary and plumbing works, which transformed London into a 20th-century city.
+His maps were consulted during the development of crucial sanitary and plumbing works.

 Later, during the 1930s, Phyllis Pearsall also helped to forge the path, by creating an alphabetical index of London.
 Pearsall’s Geographer’s A-Z Map became a milestone of design and transformed the way place can be understood, by recasting the city’s then 23,000 streets into an easily navigable list.